-Memorial Day, the official kick off for summer, is a time for the three B’s: barbecue, beaches, and burgers.
-And while anyone can buy a few frozen patties and throw them on the grill, you read Chowhound for a reason!
+Summer is a time for the three B’s: barbecue, beer, and burgers.
+They’re also great the rest of the year, even if you do take the cooking and eating part inside.
+And while anyone can buy a few frozen ground beef patties and throw them on the grill, you read Chowhound for a reason!

-So to help celebrate Memorial Day weekend—and let’s be honest, the rest of the summer—we’ve pulled together a list of 17 non-traditional burgers that will top anything you could buy in the freezer aisle.
+So to get you out of your burger rut, we’ve pulled together a list of 17 non-traditional burgers that will top anything you could buy in the freezer aisle.
 They may take a little extra time or force you to plan a trip to the grocery store, but trust us, it will be worth the extra effort.

 Vegans rejoice!
 The luck of black eyed peas is on your side.
 You can now enjoy a delicious vegan burger that rivals those of your meat-eater friends.
 Featuring mushrooms, beans, and a bevy of fresh herbs and seasonings, this healthy concoction will be your go-to recipe for alternative summer grilling.
 Get our Black Eyed Pea Vegan Burger recipe.

 If you’re a fan of the almighty garbanzo, look no further than this creative take on a Middle Eastern classic.
-Serve with tomato jam and an herb-infused Greek yogurt to kick up your condiment game and wow your partygoers.
+Serve with tomato jam and an herb-infused Greek yogurt to kick up your condiment game.
 Get our Falafel Burger recipe.

 The idea of meatloaf anything may be a scary one, but we guarantee the dreaded lunchtime classic gets an amazing, modern-day upgrade with this delicious recipe.
 The addition of hoisin and Sriracha gives the meat a slightly Asian-inspired taste, but don’t skimp on the ketchup.
 That’s where it gets all the moisture.
 Get our Meatloaf Burger recipe.

 Spice things up with fiery kimchi served on a chicken patty doused in spicy mayonnaise.
-It’s the perfect excuse to ditch conversation with the in-laws as you fetch a glass of ice water (or another beer).
+It’s the perfect excuse to crack open another tongue-soothing beer (or pour another slushy cocktail).
 Get our Kimchi Chicken Burger recipe.

 Standard cheeseburgers are great.
 Our Juicy Lucy, where the cheese is INSIDE the burger, is even better.
 Adapted from a Minneapolis bar favorite (two bars have competing claims for the invention), the Juicy Lucy is a traditional hamburger stuffed with your choice of cheese—just make sure you go with a soft, meltable one for the proper amount of ooze.
 Get our Juicy Lucy Burger recipe.